QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Simulation Results

 As mentioned in the first part of this chapter, our system model incorporates a BS equipped with Massive MIMO antennas and an active STAR-RIS within the network.
-In this section, our objective is to examine the influence on the sum data rate of all users in the network by manipulating the number of elements in both the BS and ASRIS.
-To begin, we illustrate this chart for the PPO method as follows.
+In this section, our objective is to examine the influence on the data rate of all users in the network by manipulating the number of elements in both the BS and ASRIS.

-As illustrated in Fig. \ref{fig:R_elementsPPO}, increasing the number of elements in ASRIS from 16 to 128 exhibits a notable upward slope in the total data exchange rate.
+As illustrated in Fig. \ref{fig:ppotd3a3c}-(a), which belongs to the PPO method, increasing the number of elements in ASRIS from 16 to 128 exhibits a notable upward slope in the total data exchange rate.
 This phenomenon is attributed to more precise beamforming allocation and higher power for each of the SUEs.
-On the other hand, by augmenting the number of elements in BS from 8 to 32, the network's performance sees a significant improvement of approximately 133 percent.
+On the other hand, by augmenting the number of elements in BS from 8 to 32, the network's performance sees a significant improvement of approximately 133\%.
 Consequently, users can engage in information exchange at a much higher rate compared to the previous rate In this scenario, the cumulative data exchange rate can achieve 10 bps/Hz.

 An noteworthy consideration in this scenario is the increase in the volume of information processing in the network, which amplifies the computational complexity and implementation challenges as the number of elements grows.
 Therefore, careful consideration must be given to determining an optimal number of elements.